eborghi10/RCPSP-py/readme.md

 ---------------

-- Order the files in /src, /include, /tests and, may be, others.
+- Organize the files into /src, /include, /tests and, may be, others.